-Have You Visited Sulabh Intl.
-Toilet Museum That's Dedicated Entirely To Toilets Of Every Kind?
+Did You Know Sulabh Intl.
+Toilet Museum Is Entirely Dedicated To Toilets Of Every Kind?

 One of the very important reasons why people visit a museum is to understand the art, history and culture of that particular place.
 Museums usually exhibit worldwide phenomena such as war, science, automobiles and arts, but rarely would you come across one that displays toilets of the world!